 Customers will be asked to show both sides of identification documents where relevant, and also to tilt them in front of their camera to allow for holographic elements to be checked and verified.

 Both the documents themselves and the ownership of the documents will be verified by specially trained staff who are not only trained to identify fake or invalid documents but who are also proficient in analysing human behaviour and body language.

 In order to eliminate the possibility of human error in identifying and matching faces to documents, face recognition technology is also used, along with machine learning and AI to prevent fraud.

-Once the documents and the user’s identity have been verified, they will then be sent back to your site with the verification status.
+Once the ID documents and the user’s identity have been verified, they will then be sent back to your site with the verification status.

 All video identifications are recorded and stored as an added security measure.